 3. Double Checking Details

 Once you start to write you’ll probably need help with developing authentic scenes and providing details.
-In general, I always believe that it’s best to keep writing whenever inspiration hits you, so just mark any details that you want double-check then do the research later.
+In general, I always believe that it’s best to keep writing whenever inspiration hits you, so just mark any details that you want to double-check then do the research later.

 The internet is amazing for helping with specific details.